cynthia-okoduwa/DevOps-projects/JenkinsManualPipeline.md

 ```
 docker-compose stop
 ```
-You can restart your enviroment by using:
+You can restart your environment by using:
 ```
 docker-compose up -d
 ```

 # Step 2
-## Set up pipeline for Maven project.
+## Set up a pipeline for Maven project.

 In this step, I will begin the process of building a pipeline for a Java application that uses Maven as a build tool.
-Before starting to build the pipeline, first fork the Github repository of the application code [here](https://github.com/udbc/sysfoo)
+Before starting to build the pipeline, first fork the GitHub repository of the application code [here](https://github.com/udbc/sysfoo)

 ### Set up Build Job

-1. Go to *Manage Jenkins* then click on *Global tools* configuration and under *Maven* section, provide name as **Maven** and select the maven version
+1. Go to *Manage Jenkins* then click on *Global tools* configuration and under *Maven* section, provide the name as **Maven** and select the Maven version
 **3.9.6** then save the changes.

 ![Screenshot 2024-06-09 061346](https://github.com/cynthia-okoduwa/DevOps-projects/assets/74002629/e62a9f19-dff2-4ff0-962a-0521748c5794)

 2. Next, install **Maven integration plugin**.
 Go to **Manage Jenkins** then click on **Manage Plugins**, **Available plugins**, search for **Maven Integration plugin** and install it without restart.
-Once installed click on **Go back to the top page** to return to Jenkins main page.
+Once installed click on **Go back to the top page** to return to Jenkins' main page.
 3. From the Jenkins main page, create a new folder that will serve as a namespace.
 Do so by creating a **new item**, with type **folder** with name **sysfoo** then click **ok**.
 4. On the next page, leave all other configurations as is and click save to proceed.
 That creates a folder by name sysfoo.